NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

   ba/run-final_residuals_pointmap.csv

 and look at the 4th column.
 Those will be the pixel residuals (reprojection error into cameras).
-They should be maybe a dozen pixels each, otherwise there is a mistake.
+They should be under a few pixels each, otherwise there is a mistake.

 If bundle adjustment is invoked with a positive number of iterations, and with a small value for the robust threshold, it tends to optimize